 Health Information Management is a combination of medicine, management, finance, information technology and law.
 As a result, HIM graduates can choose to work in a variety of healthcare settings.
 Health Information Management professionals are trained in the latest information management technology applications and understand the workflow process.
 HIM duties can include operating computer information systems, coding diagnoses and procedures for reimbursement, maintaining quality control of health records, and more in accordance with strict state and federal laws.

 HIM professionals have a flexible, focused skill set which incorporates clinical, information technology, leadership, and management skills.
 They use their knowledge of information technology and records management to form a link between clinicians, administrators, technology designers, and information technology professionals.

-Changing regulations and technologies allow the HIM professional to be involved in lifelong learning and continued professional development.
-As a result, HIM professionals can expect to be in high demand.
-There is increased demand for health information professionals in academic institutions, consulting and governmental agencies, and healthcare software companies.
+Changing regulations and technologies allow the HIM professional to be involved in lifelong learning and continued professional development. .
 As HIM becomes more prevalent, health information management professionals will continue to be a critical component of the electronic health record workforce.

 |Campus Location||Graduation Rate||Employment Rate||Retention Rate||Certification Exam Pass Rate|

 Commission on Accreditation for Health Informatics and Information Management EducationThe Health Information Management accreditor of ECPI University is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College’s accreditation for Associate Degree in Health Information Management has been reaffirmed through 2025-2026.
 All inquiries about the program’s accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at email@example.com.